gulpjs/gulp/docs/recipes/running-task-steps-per-folder.md

 - folders.map - executes the function once per folder, and returns the async stream
 - es.concat - combines the streams and ends only when all streams emitted end
-- the call to .apply(null, args) is needed as es.concat expects arguments not an array